BrowserWorks/Waterfox-Android/docs/substituting-local-ac-and-gv.md

  }
 ```

-### 4. Build fenix with local.properties change
+### 4. Build Waterfox with local.properties change
-Now build fenix as usual with [the `local.properties` change](https://github.com/mozilla-mobile/fenix#auto-publication-workflow-for-android-components-and-application-services) to build with your local ac.
+Now build Waterfox as usual with [the `local.properties` change](https://github.com/WaterfoxCo/Waterfox-Android#auto-publication-workflow-for-android-components-and-application-services) to build with your local ac.
 This build will automatically build ac each time it is run.
 You should have a fenix -> local ac -> local GV build now!